minibolt-guide/minibolt/guide/bonus/bitcoin/ordisrespector.md

 ## Installation

-* Login as "admin" and change to a temporary directory which is cleared on reboot
+* Change to the temporary directory which is cleared on reboot

   ```sh
   $ cd /tmp